Spring Game set for March 30

 Gallery of the events and activities leading up to the Armed Forces Bowl

-Former All-Pro tight end David Sloan enters his third season of coaching the Owls tight ends in 2014, continuing to build the brand of the position inside the Rice offensive attack.
+Former All-Pro tight end David Sloan enters his fourth season of coaching the Owls tight ends in 2014, continuing to build the brand of the position inside the Rice offensive attack.

-While Sloan was guiding his youthful group through their first year of action, a pair of his first products on South Main enjoyed exciting debuts in the NFL.
-Rice joined Stanford as the only schools to see a pair of tight ends drafted in the first five rounds of the 2012 NFL draft and one of those selections, Luke Willson became the sixth Owl to win a Super Bowl ring as a starter for the Seattle Seahawks, catching a pair of passes for 17 yards against Denver in Super Bowl XLVIII.
-Willson met fellow 2012 tight end draftee Vance McDonald in the NFC title game.
+Willson became the sixth Owl to win a Super Bowl ring, starting for Seattle in Super Bowl XLVIII and catching a pair of passes for 17 yards against Denver.
+Willson met McDonald in the NFC title game.
 McDonald was taken in the second round (55th overall) by the 49ers, the highest draft selection for Rice since Bert Emanuel (a former teammate of Sloan's) in 1994.

-Sloan is in his fifth season overall at Rice, having come to campus as a graduate assistant and also serving in a quality control position .
-When Sloan joined the Owls in 2010, he reunited with Rice head coach David Bailiff, who was on the staff at the University of New Mexico in 1993 when Sloan signed with the Lobos out of junior college
+Sloan is in his sixth season overall at Rice, having come to campus as a graduate assistant and also serving in a quality control position .
+When Sloan joined the Owls in 2010, he reunited with Rice head coach David Bailiff, who was on the staff at the University of New Mexico in 1993 when Sloan signed with the Lobos out of junior college.

 A two-time Academic All-Conference selection while playing basketball at Fresno City College from 1990-91, Sloan made the jump to football in the fall of 1992.